intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-sdd/README.md

 ![](images/expected_results_2.jpg)

-Here is the mapping for the classification:
+Here is the mapping for the labels of the classification:

 1 - plane
 2 - bicycle
 3 - bird
 ...
 **EXAMPLE, NEED ACTUAL LIST**

 Here is what the flags mean for running the application.
 This can also be found by running:
 ```